easierdata/gedi_tutorials/README.md

 ## Overview
 These tutorials demonstrate how to discover, access, and use [GEDI science data products](https://daac.ornl.gov/gedi) from decentralized sources such as [IPFS](https://docs.ipfs.tech/concepts/what-is-ipfs/).
 The GEDI collection is maintained and archived at the ORNL DAAC.
-GEDI L3, L4A, and L4B data products are available from decentralized and centralized sources as noted in [various data tools and services](services.md).
+GEDI L3, L4A, and L4B data products are available from decentralized and centralized sources, as noted in [various data tools and services](services.md).

 ## Getting Started: Clone repo and deploy poetry project

-This project uses [Poetry](https://python-poetry.org/) for dependency management and is compatible with python versions >=3.11.
+This project uses [Poetry](https://python-poetry.org/) for dependency management and is compatible with Python versions >=3.11.
 To install all necessary dependencies, follow these steps:

 1. Install Poetry if you haven't already: